undermad/diet-generator-api/README.md

 ### Diet

 The `Diet` class is final diet representation class and it is returned by `DietGenerator` generateDiet method.
-It contains list of dishes that are adjusted to the given `Macronutrient`.
-Total `Nutrients` for the whole diet and shoppingList that is simple name of the product to the amount in grams.
+It contains list of dishes that are adjusted to the given `Macronutrient`, total `Nutrients` for the whole diet and shoppingList that is simple name of the product to the amount in grams.
 The `Diet` class also contains some methods to adjust macronutrients.